inaciose/z80asm/rc2014sdcard/README.md

 - sdifs
 - reset
 - exit
-- cat
+- cat name
 - lsof (list open files)
+- fdspace (sd card free space info)
+- tdspace (sd card total space info)
+- setorg (set org to auto run commands on files in sdcard)
 - run *.com and *.exe files by name (without extension)

 Commands to add:
-- help
+- help (will be a external command)
-- format
+- format (will be external command, requires firmware changes)
-- volume (sd card info)

-# File management program API
+# Extra commands for API
-the commands above (cli exploration) are also to be part of the
+The commands above (cli exploration) are also to be part of the API commands.
-commands (also available on SCM app (for testing)
+In debug mode this extra commands are also available on SCM app for testing.
 - fopen name HHHH                             name openmode
 - fclose HH                                   handleid
 - fwrite HH HH (write byte)                   handleid byte